bjornte/transparent-encryption/README.md

 ## To do

-* Feedback from Torgeir.
 * Improve texts
     * Proof reading.
     * Simplify further.
     * More detailed information on technical issues.
-    * Norwegian version if we want to pitch to government stakeholders.
+    * Consider Norwegian version if pitching to local, public stakeholders.
 * More detailed interaction design
     * Detailed flow for setting up a basic Phynti account with messages to friends etc.
     * Illustrations.